-Stutzman was looking to improve on the silver he won in the men’s individual compound open at London 2012, a medal which brought him onto the international spotlight.
-But in Rio, he fell one point short of making it out of the elimination round of the men’s individual compound open.
+But his results at the Rio 2016 Paralympics is what stings; he fell one point short of making it out of the elimination round of the men’s individual compound open.

-He was also named as one of BP Team USA athlete ambassadors for Rio 2016, and became one of the world’s biggest inspirations, as photos of him shooting a bow and arrow without arms were some of the most iconic of the Games.
+It was at those Games where the hype was high.
+He was named as one of BP Team USA athlete ambassadors for Rio 2016, and became one of the world’s biggest inspirations, as photos of him shooting a bow and arrow without arms were some of the most iconic of the Games.

 Born without arms and adopted at four months old, Stutzman grew up in a family of hunters in Iowa, and he had always wanted to be like his father and brother.